overview/overview-convert-archive/README.md

 `archive-to-multipart` output is deterministic and it's a single file.
 That makes testing easy.

-`archive-to-multipart` should _never_ exit with nonzero status code.
-That would _always_ be an error in the code.
-Invalid input should produce a valid error message.

 `test/all-tests.py` runs within the Dockerfile.
 That's to make Docker Hub an integration-test framework.

 License
 -------